-Ile Ife Crisis: Monarch, Pastor, Four Others Remanded in Prison - Nigeria Today
+Ile Ife crisis: Monarch, pastor, four others remanded in prison - Nigeria Today

 The judge, who ordered that the accused persons be remanded in prison custody, adjourned the case till June 14, 15 and 16, 2017 for hearing.

-The post Ile Ife Crisis: Monarch, Pastor, Four Others Remanded in Prison appeared first on SIGNAL.
+The post Ile Ife crisis: Monarch, pastor, four others remanded in prison appeared first on The Nation Nigeria.

 Follow us on twitter @NigeriaTodayNG